uon-nuget/ExpressiveAnnotations/README.md

 * [**.NET Core sample**](./src/UoN.ExpressiveAnnotations.NetCoreSample)

-This sample project is a .NET Core 2.1 re-work of Jarosław's MvcWebSample with several features of that sample, and all tests, removed.
+This sample project is a .NET Core 2.1 update of Jarosław's MvcWebSample.
 A few parts of the project have been reworked to take advantage of new features of .NET Core, but only where required to get the project to run under .NET Core.
 As such, there is still some work to do to make this a true .NET Core project; it is at present merely a proof of concept to demonstrate how to use this .NET Core version of Expressive Annotations within a .NET Core application.
-The parts of the sample that have been removed do currently provoke some errors and warnings in the console.

 ### <a id="what-are-a-brief-examples-of-usage">What are a brief examples of usage?</a>